-This conference will be a timely opportunity to examine the steps needed to tackle youth violence and knife crime, along with the progress made since the launch of the Serious Violence Strategy.
+This seminar was a timely opportunity to examine the steps needed to tackle youth violence and knife crime, along with the progress made since the launch of the Serious Violence Strategy.

 - The role of early intervention and support for vulnerable youths;